eyas-ranjous/round-robin-js/README.md

 ```

 ### clear()
-clears the table from all values.
+clears all values in the table.

 ```js
 sequentialTable.clear();